Erik-orange/React-Redux-Notes/README.md

   Redux will pass this function the current state of the `store`, and the `action` you dispatched, expecting an updated state object to be returned: `(state, action) => newState`.
 We call this function a `reducer` function.

+* `Provider` - React Redux exposes the `Provider` component to handle passing our store to every container component.
+We'll generally use this to wrap the root component of our app, e.g. `<Provider store={store}> ... </Provider>`.

+* `connect(mapStateToProps)(Component) => Component` - We use `connect()` to access the state of our `store` in our container components.

+  Call `connect(mapStateToProps)` with a function that takes the state of the store, mapping it to props to be passed into our container component, `(state) => props`.

+  Calling `connect()` returns another function, which we should then call with our container component, `connect(...)(Component)`, to get a "connected" component.
+This connected component will automatically have a `dispatch` prop (for dispatching actions), and the result of `mapStateToProps` will be merged into the component's props.

 * In a React Redux app, you create a single Redux `store` that manages the `state` of your entire app.
-Your React components subscribe to only the pieces of data in the `store` that are relevant to their role.
-Then, you `dispatch` actions directly from React components, which then trigger `store` updates.
+Your React components `subscribe` to only the pieces of data in the `store` that are relevant to their role.
+Then, you `dispatch` the `actions` directly from React components, which then trigger `store` updates.

 ___